import matplotlib.pyplot as plt

 to any of the separate plots, making them appear together.

-For example, Figure 8.12 demonstrated plotting a raster with increasingly complicated additions:
+For example, Figure 8.16 demonstrates plotting a raster with increasingly complicated additions:

-- The left panel shows a raster (New Zealand elevation) and a vector layer (New Zealand administrative division)
+- Panel (a) shows a raster (New Zealand elevation) and a vector layer (New Zealand administrative division)

-- The center panel shows the raster with a buffer of 22.2 \(km\) around the dissolved administrative borders, representing New Zealand’s territorial waters (see Section 3.4.6)
+- Panel (b) shows the raster with a buffer of 22.2 \(km\) around the dissolved administrative borders, representing New Zealand’s territorial waters (see Section 3.3.6)

-- The right panel shows the raster with two vector layers: the territorial waters (in red) and elevation measurement points (in yellow)
+- Panel (c) shows the raster with two vector layers: the territorial waters (in red) and elevation measurement points (in yellow)

 # Raster + vector layer